X391757/chittychat/README.md

 Note that the lamport time in the message type is the server's lamport time, and the client will add 1 to the server's lamport time after receiving the message, so the number in [] is 1 more than the number in the message.

-### Additional Information

-- **Lamport Timestamps**: The system uses Lamport timestamps to maintain message order.
-Each message will display the current Lamport time for consistent event sequencing across all clients.
-- **Real-Time Updates**: Clients receive real-time notifications for joining, leaving, and messaging events, facilitating smooth communication in a distributed environment.

-This completes the setup and usage instructions for the ChittyChat system.
-Happy chatting!